 Girl with the Flaxen Hair – Claude Debussy (arranged by David Sabourin for Touch of Brass)

-Program notes compiled by William Driver
+Program notes by William Driver